ra1fh/daum-ergo/README.md

 sudo dnf install compat-gcc-34 flex bison
 ```

-The following step will build and install the cross compiler
+The following step will build and install the cross compiler:

 ```
 cd toolchain